pf1001/git-file-auto-push/README.md

 ## Overview
 <p>The aim of this script is to allow for auto uploads of documentation once it is saved.
+In the example in teh script i used cherrytree note taking application.
 Inotifywait is used to detect the event "close_write" which occurs when a document is saved.</p>

 <p>By using github it is easy to keep document revisions and to roll back revisions.